How do you say LOVE in Different Languages ❤️ around the World?

 Scroll to the bottom for a little bonus! ↓↓

-Speaking of love, describe your great love for wanderlust with these:
+Speaking of love, describe your great love with these:

 How do I say LOVE in another language?
 Every language of love in the world here ↓